willdickson/mesh-viewer/README.md

 # mesh-viewer

-Primative, in browser, 3D mesh viewer.
-(In development)
+Primitive 3D mesh viewer for the browser  (In development/experimental)